zabbix/zabbix/templates/db/postgresql_odbc/README.md

 For more information please read the PostgreSQL documentation `https://www.postgresql.org/docs/current/auth-pg-hba-conf.html`.

-4. Install the PostgreSQL ODBC driver.
+3. Install the PostgreSQL ODBC driver.
 Check the [`Zabbix documentation`](https://www.zabbix.com/documentation/6.0/manual/config/items/itemtypes/odbc_checks/) for details about ODBC checks and [`recommended parameters page`](https://www.zabbix.com/documentation/6.0/manual/config/items/itemtypes/odbc_checks/unixodbc_postgresql).

-5. Set the ODBC driver with the `{$PG.DRIVER}` macro to the name of the driver which will be used for monitoring (from the `odbcinst.ini` filer) or specify the path to the driver file (for example `/usr/lib64/psqlodbcw.so`).
+4. Set the ODBC driver with the `{$PG.DRIVER}` macro to the name of the driver which will be used for monitoring (from the `odbcinst.ini` file) or specify the path to the driver file (for example `/usr/lib64/psqlodbcw.so`).

-6. Specify the host name or IP address in the `{$PG.HOST}` macro.
+5. Specify the host name or IP address in the `{$PG.HOST}` macro.

-5. Set the password that you have specified in the step 1 in the macro `{$PG.PASSWORD}`.
+6. Set the password that you have specified in the step 1 in the macro `{$PG.PASSWORD}`.

 ### Macros used